marcusoftnet/marcusoftnet.github.io/_posts/2016-04-18-flow-manager.md

 I'm not "development manager" that some people call me.
 I have no formal authority, no staff and no budget.
 And I have responsibilities that stretches over the *development* team.

 I'm not *scrum master* that is the fall-back term for anything that is around agile and doesn't fit the normal organizational scheme.
-However none of our teams work with scrum and I'm not particularly skilled around scrum.
+However none of our teams work with scrum and i've not worked with scrum for at least 6 years.
 I'm also pro-flow-based processes rather than iteration-based.

 I'm not a *agile coach* since that's a term that I barely myself understand what it means.
 I don't want to be a coach to make people more agile - I want to make the system work better to flow idea faster to production.